The Strategic Context of the Greco-Persian Wars

 The victory at Marathon had immediate and long-lasting consequences.
 Miltiades rushed the entire Greek army back to Athens, covering the 25 miles in a day.
 The Persians, seeing the phalanx waiting for them at Phaleron Bay, chose not to land and sailed back to Asia.
 The immediate existential threat to Athens was over.

 For military history, Marathon became the classic example of the effectiveness of the phalanx.
 It proved that a well-organized heavy infantry force could defeat a larger, combined-arms army.
 It gave the Greeks the confidence to face the massive invasion of Xerxes ten years later at Thermopylae and Salamis.
 The battle also showed the importance of tactical flexibility.
-Miltiades used the phalanx in a creative way, adapting the depth of the formation and using a running charge.
+Miltiades used the phalanx creatively, adapting the depth of the formation and using a running charge.
 The phalanx was not a rigid, inflexible block.
-It was a responsive tool that an able commander could adapt to the specific circumstances of the battlefield.
+It was a responsive tool that an able commander could adapt to specific battlefield circumstances.

 Conclusion

 The Battle of Marathon remains a powerful case study in the effective use of phalanx tactics.
 The victory was the direct result of the heavy infantry formation being deployed intelligently on favorable ground against an enemy that could not withstand its shock power.
 The phalanx at Marathon was not just a defensive wall; it was an offensive weapon of mass cohesion.
-The legacy of those 11,000 hoplites, standing shoulder to shoulder in their bronze armor, provides a powerful example of the tactical dominance of the citizen-soldier and the disciplined infantry phalanx in ancient warfare.
+The legacy of those 11,000 hoplites, standing shoulder to shoulder in bronze armor, provides a powerful example of the tactical dominance of the citizen-soldier and the disciplined infantry phalanx in ancient warfare.
 Understanding this battle illuminates the mechanics of Greek military success and the foundations of Western strategic thought.
+To explore further, see Military History Online's detailed analysis.